getodk/docs/odkx-src/survey-install.rst

     - (On older versions of Android, this setting is in :menuselection:`Applications` rather than :menuselection:`Security`)

   2. Open a web browser on your phone.
-  3. Navigate to https://github.com/opendatakit/survey/releases/latest and download the latest ODK Survey APK.
+  3. Navigate to https://github.com/opendatakit/survey/releases/latest and download the latest ODK-X Survey APK.
   4. In the download window, you will see ODK_Survey.N.N.apk. - Select it to download the file.

    - On older devices, the APK will automatically install after you approve the security settings.